reachprajwal/YelpDataPipeline/README.md

 9. At the last step we perfrom required process to determine different aspects of the data to observer our findings of the data-set.
 For example I've extracted the [Businesses across the different states](https://github.com/reachprajwal/YelpDataPipeline/blob/master/yelpApp/charts/media/businesses.png) and the [varying number of checkins across the different days of the week](https://github.com/reachprajwal/YelpDataPipeline/blob/master/yelpApp/charts/media/checkings.png).
 This is two of the many scenarios we can address.

 10. The final findings and observations and findings are represented using a django applications, which currently has only 2 images, mentioned in the previous step.

+## Future Work:

+With the need create more charts, I've been looking up kernels on kaggle to understand using seaborn and matplotlib better

+Develop a full-fledge envirnment with jupyter notebooks for analysis and Django app for chart description and meaning